 We set ourselves the task of making a tool that makes dovetails of any kind, that would grace any project of the finest craftsmanship and that would be quick and easy for beginner or expert alike.

 A whole new approach

 As you can see, the WoodRat looks nothing like a dovetail jig and with good reason.
 Instead of having finger templates dictating where your dovetails go, you're free to position joints wherever you like across your board.
 There are no guidebushes as the router is firmly held on plates.

 Dovetail jigs tend to make heavy weather of dovetails and the resulting joints look machine made, especially when using tungsten carbide tipped bits.
 Often they are cumbersome to use and not very accurate.
 The WoodRat is very different.

 Versatile, SImple, Accurate

 The unique feature of WoodRat’s dovetailing is the two holding positions on the Sliding Bar.
-One position under the router on the right and the other against a free space (to receive pencil marks) on the machine, on the left.
+One position under the router on the right for cutting and the other against a free space for positioning marks on the machine, on the left.

 If you cut a socket in wood on the right, you can lock it in place over on the left and stencil, with a sharp pencil, a picture of that socket, which is the size and shape of the bit that cut it.
 That’s "the Mark" on the machine face.

 You then have the Mark (the picture of the bit, on the left) and the actual Bit (on the right) fixed in the machine and the two fences holding work under the router (right) and in front of the Mark (left) tracking left and right, fixed and moving together.